ahmccormick/Cannabis_EGS/README.md

    This script was used on the filtered vcf file in PyCharm to identify a core (in this case n=25, change accordingly for 30% of your dataset)
    *You will need to edit accordingly.
 44/82 samples in this work had georeferences and this script subsets to these.

-3. Convert vcf to format for rrBLUP (2_vcf_to_rrBLUP.py) In terminal locally with the below command structure: python vcf_to_rrBLUP.py -i Cannabis_sativa_PRJNA734114_filtered.vcf.gz -o Ren_PRJNA734114_rrBLUP_format
+2. Convert vcf to format for rrBLUP (2_vcf_to_rrBLUP.py) In terminal locally with the below command structure: python vcf_to_rrBLUP.py -i Cannabis_sativa_PRJNA734114_filtered.vcf.gz -o Ren_PRJNA734114_rrBLUP_format *may need edits if your vcf structure is different

-4. Extract relevant climate data from WorldClim with lat/long In R studio with the script 3_WorldClim_data_extraction.R
+3. Extract relevant climate data from WorldClim with lat/long In R studio with the script 3_WorldClim_data_extraction.R

-5. Cross validation for climate variable prediction accuracy In R studio with the script Cannabis_cross_validation_2.R (Cross_validation.R).
+4. Cross validation for climate variable prediction accuracy In R studio with the script Cannabis_cross_validation_2.R (Cross_validation.R).
 Requires import of xval_kfol_functions.R (Credit: Quinn Campbell)

-6. Genomic selection with rrBLUP
+5. Genomic selection with rrBLUP
-   In R studio with the script 5_Genomic_Selection.R *may need edits if your vcf structure is different
+   In R studio with the script 5_Genomic_Selection.R

    Figures for the manuscript can be found in scripts under Cannabis_EGS_Figures_manuscript.R